2000NewBooks/Kitterman-does-projects-over-again-to-see-improvement/Proposal.md

 We will most likely not need to purchase any products for the creation of this project.

 ## Conclusion
 Previously, anyone looking for a nice, free converter between different programming languages would be out of luck.
-However, after the completion of our program, they will be luckier than ever before, with a user-friendly, quick, and functional Java to Ruby Converter!
+However, after the completion of our program, they will be luckier than ever before, with a user-friendly, quick and functional Java to Ruby Converter!